DJV7893/stock-analysis/README.md

 ---
 Refactoring allows us to go through our original code in order to scrutinize elements of our script and identify if there are more efficient ways of collecting and outputting the same information.
 If we stay put with our original code, we could run into issues in the future if more data or different variables are incorporated into the dataset.
 This could potentially slow down our ability to produce the desired data.
 However, in the process of refactoring our code we can potentially distort or halt entirely the output of information if our syntax is not accurate.
 It can be a tedious process to refactor code if one is not attentive throughout when removing or improving the logic of certain steps throughout the script if they do not flow with the rest of the script.

-As we saw when refactoring the Stock Analysis code, improving the logic by removing nested loops for multiple arrays reduced the run time by .41 seconds.
+As we saw when refactoring the Stock Analysis code, improving the logic by removing nested loops for multiple arrays reduced the execution time by .41 seconds.
 But the process of editing that portion of the script was tedious as I ran into several errors when updating the code for it to sequentially store the data into each array before proceeding to the next index.
 Had I not ensured that the updated portions of the script worked seamlessly with the rest of the Stock Analysis code, then I wouldn’t be able to even produce the original output tables.
 With a careful attention to syntactical changes the new script gave the desired result of improved execution time without output errors.